-The sensual world of an autistic child.
+The sensorial world of an autistic child.

 Every day we all use our senses and do so to a great extent subconsciously.
 We look, we listen, we taste, we smell and we touch.
-We also use the sense of balance and proprioception, or deep feeling.
+We also use our sense of balance and proprioception, or deep feeling.
 All this happens harmoniously and one could say "painlessly".

 How autistic children can receive impulses from the outside?

 Sounds - Autistic children's hearing can be either too sharp or dull.
 As a result, hypersensitive children run away from the sound, such as clambering or murmuring to muffle overwhelming noises.
 Children with reduced sensitivity may seek hearing impulses, so they do not shy away from loud sounds, screams, etc.

 Images - Scientists believe that autistic children have an atypical eye gaze - they are three times more intensive than the average person.
 They also have the unusual ability to distinguish objects against complex patterns.
 People with autism often focus on lines, angles, patterns, flying and spinning objects.
 On the other hand, the problem is focusing on the other person's face.
 At the end of the last century, studies have been conducted to show that the sight of a loved one's face even produces feelings related to anxiety or anger.